Our Lettings Services

-Laing Bennett offers Landlords a choice of 4 levels of service.
-The options you choose will depend how hands-on you want to be, the level of risk you are prepared to accept, and the time and energy you have available to manage your property investment and tenancy.
+Laing Bennett offers Landlords a choice of 2 levels of service.
+The options you choose will depend on how hands-on you want to be, the level of risk you are prepared to accept, and the time and energy you have available to manage your property investment and tenancy.

 Ideal for Landlords who want to manage the tenancy themselves but want to ensure all the paperwork (Tenancy Agreement, Inventory and statement of condition) is completed professionally.

 One-off Tenancy Administration Charge £300 inc. VAT* plus 100% inc.VAT of the first month’s rent.